Krymchak language: Geographic distribution

-A 2007 estimate supposes 1,200-1,500 Krymchaks live worldwide, mainly in Israel, Russia, the Crimea, and the US.
+A 2007 estimate supposes 1,200-1,500 Krymchaks live worldwide, mainly in Israel, Russia, Crimea, and the US.
 Of these, only 5-7 can speak the language.

 Krymchak was spoken in the Crimean peninsula of Ukraine.
-In 1783, when Russia conquered Crimea, most Krymchaks lived in the town of Karasubazar (now Belogorsk).
+In 1783, when Russia conquered Crimea, most Krymchaks lived in the town of Karasubazar (now Bilohirsk).
 This continued to be their population center until World War II, though beginning in the 1880s many migrated to Simferopol.
 Around 1913 about 1,500 Krymchaks lived in Simferopol.
 A community-conducted census in 1913 shows they also lived in Kerch, Theodosia, and Sevastopol.
 There was also a small community in Palestine.

 Their population began to decline in the twentieth century, beginning with the Russian civil war and ensuing famine.

 About 70% of the Krymchak community died during World War II.
 Between December 1941 and July 1942 Krymchaks, and many other Jews and other civilians, were killed throughout the Crimean peninsula by the German Einsatzgruppen.
 When German soldiers reached the towns in which Jewish communities resided, they murdered them en masse.
 After the war, the remaining Krymchak population dispersed from the Crimean peninsula.

 By 1942 about one hundred Krymchak families lived in the United States, most in New York City, and they quickly integrated into the Jewish community there.

-In 1979, its estimated that 1000 Krymchaks lived in the Ukraine, 600 in Russia, 200 in Georgia, and 200 in Uzbekistan.
+In 1979, it was estimated that 1,000 Krymchaks lived in Ukraine, 600 in Russia, 200 in Georgia, and 200 in Uzbekistan.
 In 1974 only two Krymchak men were still living in Belogorsk, formerly Karasubazar, the community's historic center.